 Sleeping sickness occurs only in parts of equatorial Africa where tsetse flies live.
 There are two forms of sleeping sickness.
 Each is caused by a different species of Trypanosoma.
 One form (caused by Trypanosoma brucei gambiense) occurs in West and Central Africa.
 The other form (caused by Trypanosoma brucei rhodesiense) occurs in East Africa.
 Both occur in Uganda.
 There has been a dramatic decrease (> 95%, with fewer than 1,000 cases in 2018) in the number of reported cases of African sleeping sickness over the past 20 years as a result of control efforts , and the disease has been targeted for eradication by the World Health Organization.
 On average one case is diagnosed in the United States each year, always in travelers returning to the United States or immigrants from endemic regions.

 Another species, Trypanosoma cruzi, is endemic in South and Central America and causes Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoan Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
-The protozoa may enter... read more (American trypanosomiasis).
+The protozoa... read more (American trypanosomiasis).